Study Abroad? Top 20 Need-To-Knows To Travel Smart

-As the impact of COVID is gradually reducing, the universities around the world are opening their doors for the international students who wish to study abroad.
+As the impact of COVID is gradually reduced, universities around the world are opening their doors to international students who wish to study abroad.

-Studying abroad is so much fun due to the various benefits that studying in such an environment offers to the students.
+Studying abroad is so much fun due to the various benefits that studying in such an environment offers students.

-We spoke to a number of students who are currently studying abroad (both under graduates and post graduates).
+We spoke to a number of students who are currently studying abroad (both undergrads and postgraduates).
 We asked them what they wished they’d known before travelling to study abroad.

 1. PLAN YOUR FUNDING AND SCHOLARSHIPS:

-- The very first step in your study abroad process is to make sure that you have the finance to fund your degree.
+- The very first step in your study abroad process is to make sure that you have the finances to fund your degree.

 - Estimate how much you will spend during your time abroad.
-If you don’t have enough money to fund you have other options available such as educational loans, exchange programs, international scholarships, etc.
+If you don’t have enough money to fund your education, you have other options available, such as educational loans, exchange programmes, international scholarships, etc.

 - Let your plan to study abroad be known to all your family and friends.
-Tell them exactly to which location you are going.
+Tell them exactly where you are going.

-- Any of them might have their friends / relatives out there which could end up being invaluable for you.
+- Any of them might have friends or relatives out there, which could end up being invaluable for you.

 3. ORGANISE ALL THE NECESSARY TRAVEL DOCUMENTS:

-- To study abroad, you will need a passport, visa and many other documents.
-Organize all the required paper works in advance.
+- To study abroad, you will need a passport, a visa, and many other documents.
+Organise all the required paperwork in advance.

-- Visa type may vary based on the choice of your foreign country, university and course.
+- Visa types may vary based on your choice of foreign country, university, and course.

 - The visa process may take a while to fill out and several weeks to arrive.
 So, give yourself plenty of time to apply and get a visa.

-- Check the expiry date of your passport and apply beforehand if required.
+- Check the expiration date of your passport and apply beforehand if required.

 4. LIST OUT ALL THE NECESSITIES NEEDED ABROAD: